Desert Fashion Plaza: History

 The site of the Desert Fashion Plaza was formerly a resort hotel named the Desert Inn opened and operated by Nellie Coffman, an early settler of Palm Springs.
-After Nellie's death in the 1950s, sons George Roberson and Earl Coffman, who had continuously assisted Nellie in the operation of the Inn, sold it in 1955 to actress Marion Davies.
+After Nellie's death in the 1950s, her sons George Roberson and Earl Coffman, who had continuously assisted Nellie in the operation of the Inn, sold it in 1955 to actress Marion Davies.

-By April 1956, there were plans for a $4.5 million, five story hotel and shopping center on the site.
+By April 1956, there were plans for a $4.5 million, five-story hotel and shopping center on the site.
 The project would have originally included a swimming pool, a Las Vegas-style restaurant, and a theater for both Broadway plays and cinema films during the winter and summer seasons, respectively.
 The hotel itself would accommodate 200 rooms and suites, along with a parking space for 1,000 cars.
 Victor Gruen and Associates were to be the architects to design the project, with Joseph Bliti of New York being contracted for the proposed construction.
 The proposed center was scheduled for completion by November 1957.
 However, the plans never came to fruition due to Davies's health deteriorating at the time.

 Davies eventually sold the land for $2.5 million to developers Samuel Firks and George Alexander in 1960.
 Alexander and Firks originally envisioned an eight-story hotel that would accommodate 300 rooms and a 1,600 parking space facility for a proposed $4 million.
-Plans for redeveloping the Desert Inn fell, which prompted the Alexander Construction Company to focus more of using the property for commercial use instead.
+Plans for redeveloping the Desert Inn fell, which prompted the Alexander Construction Company to focus more on using the property for commercial use instead.

 On November 14, 1965, Alexander and his spouse Mildred, along with their son Robert and his wife Helene, were all killed when their plane impacted shortly after taking off from Palm Springs International Airport.
-The plane was expected to reach Hollywood-Lockheed Air Terminal, but the plane lost control while in flight and collided into the Chocolate Mountains region near Indio, California.
+The plane was expected to reach Hollywood-Lockheed Air Terminal, but the plane lost control while in flight and collided with the Chocolate Mountains region near Indio, California.
 All plans for redeveloping the old site were dropped.